 3) If it’s a public community, telling friends the name & having them use the Search function on the community directory (Keep in mind, many communities can have the same name; you can find the community and league numbers in the URL).

-For all Bracketology Leagues (for almost every show), we’ve opened up 4 game types.
-When creating a league, you are then able to choose up to 3 game types for your league to play.
+When creating a league, you are then able to choose up to 3 game types (for most shows) for your league to play.
 Only want to play in our Advanced game?
 No problem – you only need to select and make picks for that game type.
 Want to flex on the fandom of your favorite show by playing 3?
 Easy.
 Just set picks for each game type by following the instructions below.

 Pick Frequency: Once